Notes to the consolidated financial statements

 A revaluation increase is recognised in other comprehensive income and accumulated in equity except to the extent it reverses a previous revaluation decrease recognised in profit or loss, in which case it is recognised in profit or loss.
 A revaluation decrease is recognised in profit or loss except to the extent that it reverses a revaluation increase recognised directly in equity, in which case it is recognised directly in equity.

-Expenditure incurred to replace a component of an item of property, plant and equipment, other than mineral rights, that is accounted for separately is capitalised with the carrying amount of the component that has been replaced.
+Expenditure incurred to replace a component of an item of property, plant and equipment, other than mining assets, that is accounted for separately is capitalised with the carrying amount of the component that has been replaced.
 Subsequent expenditure is capitalised if future economic benefits will arise from the expenditure.
 All other expenditure, including repairs and maintenance expenditure, is recognised in profit or loss as an expense as incurred.

 Depreciation.
 Mining assets are depreciated using the unit-of-production method, based on the estimated proven and probable coal reserves to which they relate, or are written off if the mine is abandoned or where there is an impairment in value.
 The impairment loss is recognised in profit or loss for the year to the extent it exceeds the previous revaluation surplus in equity.
 Estimated proven and probable coal reserves determined in accordance with internationally recognised standards for reporting coal reserves reflect the economically recoverable coal reserves which can be legally recovered in the future from coal deposits.